wfloat/wfloat-web/README.md

 `@wfloat/wfloat-web` is the browser package for Wfloat text-to-speech.
 Use it to turn text into spoken audio on your website.

+Browser demo to hear how it sounds: https://wfloat.com/demo

 ## Install

 ```bash